App Store Page Checklist Before Running Apple Search Ads

 Fix the leak closest to the metric, not the metric that is easiest to change.

-AppSprint ASO helps audit keyword intent, screenshots, metadata, competitors, and paid performance in one workflow.
+AppSprint helps audit keyword intent, screenshots, metadata, competitors, and paid performance in one workflow.

 Research, analyze, optimize